a-luna/aaronluna.dev/content/flask_api_tutorial/flask-api-tutorial-part-1.md

 ## `app.util` Package

-The `app.util` package contains utlity classes and functions that I have curated over time.
+The `app.util` package contains general-purpose utlity classes and functions that we will use througout this project.
 They are not related to the main topics of this tutorial, so let's just get them out of the way before we begin working on the actual project.

 ### `Result` Class